tirimid/tirimid.net/software/mincbuild.md

-The fact that the compiler, linker, compiler flags, linker flags, etc. are hardcoded into the mincbuild conf is fine for most cases - especially if you've only tested you project on a single toolchain and cannot guarantee it building on anything else.
+The fact that the compiler, linker, compiler flags, linker flags, etc. are hardcoded into the mincbuild conf is fine for most cases - especially if you've only tested your project on a single toolchain and cannot guarantee it building on anything else.

 However, let's say you have a program with a conditional compilation path which